justunsix/olympic-app/README.md

 ## Deploy to Heroku

-Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) (optional) and set up folder.
+Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and set up folder.
 Execute these commands inside of the root directory of this repository.

 ```sh
 # Make sure npm installation is latest